Jamie Okuma: Artwork

 Okuma's beaded dolls can include entire families or horses and riders, all with fully beaded regalia.
 The antique Venetian beads she uses can be as small as size 22°, about the size of a grain of salt.

 She eventually moved from doll clothing design and creation to high-end fashion.
 "I had been doing dolls, intensive bead work [sic], and shows for 15 years and had reached my limit in those fields.
 I needed a change and fashion was something I had planned on doing initially before I had such success with my beadwork, so the combination of beadwork familiarity along with a need to be an aspiring fashionista brought me to where I am today with what I call contemporary native fashion."

 Career

-Okuma has won six Best in Show awards, three from the Heard Indian Market in Phoenix, Arizona, and three from the Santa Fe Indian Market in Santa Fe, New Mexico.
+Okuma has won seven Best in Show awards, four from the Heard Indian Market in Phoenix, Arizona, and three from the Santa Fe Indian Market in Santa Fe, New Mexico.
 She was also awarded a First Place distinction in the textiles category at the 2012 Heard Museum Indian Fair & Market.
 Her work has been shown in Germany, Australia, France, and numerous art institutions throughout the United States, including the Metropolitan Museum of Art in New York City.
 Her work is included in the permanent collections of the Minneapolis Institute of Art, the Metropolitan Museum of Art, the Nelson-Atkins Museum, and the Smithsonian Institution's National Museum of the American Indian.
 In 2020, her art was exhibited in the landmark exhibition Hearts of Our People: Native Women Artists at the Smithsonian American Art Museum.
+In 2023, Okuma was inducted into The Council of Fashion Designers of America (CFDA) and she is the first Native American designer to receive this honor.